6 Captains Log still.png

 No. Not for a second.

-I’m a woman of such privilege that I can choose to be a childless cat lady, who has so much agency over her life, her body, her savings, that she can travel the country looking for climate stories, and do work that feels important, meaningful and life-giving.
+I’m a woman of such privilege that I can choose to be a childless cat lady, who has so much agency over her life, her body, her savings, that she can travel the country looking for climate stories, and do work that feels important, meaningful, and life-giving.

 Because of this privilege, I have a duty to use this for the greater good.
 To tell the stories of those who can’t do it themselves.

 That sounds self aggrandising.
 But if I didn’t convince myself that there was a greater good in the dis-ease of that first tumultuous day, I wouldn’t have had enough ballast in the hold to keep going.
 I wouldn’t be able to keep tending the sails as future storms rolled through.
 And there were plenty to come.
+You’ll read about them here, in the Captain’s Log.

 Story Ark is an adventure, for sure.
 But even the best adventures come with sunburn, seasickness, and a hankering for stable ground under one’s feet from time to time.